aseriesofdarkcaves/camunda-worker-java/README.md

 This project uses `JDK 17`.

-All of this stuff uses a Camunda Cloud Cluster, so you'll need to set that up first (out of scope).
+All of this stuff uses a Camunda Cloud Cluster, so you'll need to set up a trial account first [here](https://signup.camunda.com/accounts).
+The trial account should give you access to a test cluster for 30-days.

-When you have that set up, you'll also need to create the Payment Process in BPMN (it's included in the resouces).
+When you have that set up, you'll also need to create the Payment Process in BPMN using the Camunda Web Modeler (check `src/main/resources` for the diagram XML).

-To connect the application to the cluster, you'll need to add the file `application.properties` with all relevant info to the `src/main/resources` folder (replace the values with those in your Camunda console).
+To connect the application to the cluster, you'll need to download your credentials which you'll find in the Camunda Console.
+The file that is generated and downloaded can be put into the following location:
+`src/main/resources/application.properties` (see below for example content).
-See the [spring-zeebe Github](https://github.com/camunda-community-hub/spring-zeebe) page for more details.
+See the [spring-zeebe GitHub](https://github.com/camunda-community-hub/spring-zeebe) page for more details.

 ```properties
 zeebe.client.cloud.region=region